 The setting in this book changes constantly, so it would be a great book to practice identifying and comparing different settings.
 It would also be great to practice sequencing - you could do this orally or have the students write.

-This is actually a collection of 3 wordless books (hence the trilogy).
+This is actually a collection of 3 wordless picture books (hence the trilogy).

 These books would also be great to practice have students practice descriptive writing.
 There are so many great details on each of these pages.

 Aaron Becker provides some additional resources on his website.
-You can find a video message to 4th and 5th grade students here, or a short documentary (set in Spain) on the creation of Return here.
+You can find a video message to 4th and 5th grade students here, or a free activity kit to go along with the trilogy here.

 Never Stress Over Sub Plans Again!